What is Business Analytics?

 Market Research Analyst

 Market research analysts usually study market conditions to understand the potential of a new product or service or to optimize its impact/revenue.
-These experts research and forecast market trends, measure the success rate of marketing programs, perform a detailed analysis to figure out target markets and also look for opportunities to reach them.
+These experts research and forecast market trends, measure the success rate of marketing programs and perform a detailed analysis to figure out target markets.
 They also help to identify a company’s position in the market place by completing meticulous competitive analysis of the same.